Goldicott

+Goldicott is currently owned by the Brisbane Boys' College.

 History

+Depree family

 This substantial, single-storeyed concrete residence was erected in 1885 for engineer Charles Lambert Depree and his family, using a construction method patented by Depree in Queensland in November 1871.

 Depree was born in London c.
-1845, studied engineering at King's College 1861-63, and while articled (1864–67) worked on several railway engineering contracts in Britain.
+1845, studied engineering at King's College 1861–63, and while articled (1864–67) worked on several railway engineering contracts in Britain.
 In 1868 he was working in France, and there acquired an interest in concrete construction.
 The following year, Depree and his wife emigrated to Queensland, settling in Fortitude Valley in Brisbane.
 In June 1870, Depree erected a small concrete building at Fortitude Valley to demonstrate the potential of this material for Queensland construction, as a result of which he acquired several Government contracts.
 In November 1871 he patented an improved method of building in concrete, a system of moveable formwork.
 From 1872 until 1890 he was employed by the Queensland Railways Department, and as resident engineer in charge of the Stanthorpe section of the Southern and Western Railway, 1875–77, initiated the first Queensland use of concrete for culverts and a tunnel.
 In 1878 Depree was appointed District Engineer for Railways Maryborough, returning to Brisbane in the mid-1880s, where he took up the position of Assistant Engineer-in-Charge of Surveys from September 1886.

 In mid-1885, following his return to Brisbane, Depree erected his family home, Goldicott, on land at Toowong to which he had acquired title in 1874.
 Depree's purchase extended from the southern side of the hill above Kensington Terrace down to Sherwood Road, and from the crest above Kensington Terrace, the site offered extensive views over Toowong, Auchenflower and Milton.
 It had been part of several larger parcels of land alienated separately by EJ Bennett and John Collings in the late 1850s.
 Toowong, a "fashionable" suburb since the 1860s, developed rapidly after the opening of Toowong railway station on the Brisbane to Ipswich railway line in 1875.
 In the mid-1880s, Goldicott was in close proximity to bus and railway transport, School of Arts, state primary school and two private schools, and gas and water were laid along Sherwood Road.